 Prior to beginning an application, applicants are encouraged to identify and contact their desired CSA provider and to register in WebGrants if they have not done so.
 A map of many of the State's CSA providers is available on NOFA-VT's website.

-Applicants that do not have a WebGrants account will need to request one by filling out and submitting the WebGrants Registration Form.
-Registration requests are processed in 1-2 business days.
+Applicants that do not have a WebGrants account will need to create one by filling out and submitting the WebGrants Registration Form.
 It is critical that new WebGrants users allow enough time for their registration request to be processed as they will not be able to fill out or submit an application until their account is created.
 Applicants that fail to meet the submission deadline because they did not submit their registration request in time will not be considered for funding.

 For a full guide to submitting an application, visit https://agriculture.vermont.gov/grants/howtoapply.